solankiram2023/Outlook-Assistant/README.md

 ## FastAPI
-Acts as the backend service to integrate Milvis, Langraph agents, and the user interface.
+Acts as the backend service to integrate Milvus, Mulit-agentic architecture with Langgraph, and the Streamlit user interface.
+The endpoints are:
-Provide endpoints for sign-in, getting access tokens, mail exploration, querying, etc.
+1. SignIn - Microsoft Authentication
+2. AccessToken - Getting access token to make calls to Microsoft Graph API
+3.

 ## LangGraph (Agents):
 Prompt Correction Agent: This agent takes the user’s prompt and passes it through a Large Language Model (LLM), which then rewrites the prompt to improve clarity and specificity for better results.
 To simplify the process, human approval for the regenerated prompt is skipped.